ninjaaron/dispatching-design-patterns/transcript.md

 that are meant to store all kinds of objects.
 As an example, we're going to define a linked list.
-This is not really a very practical data structure in Julia, but it's easy to define, and it shows the kind of situation where type variable are really useful.
+This is not really a very practical data structure in Julia, but it's easy to define, and it shows the kind of situation where type variables are really useful.

 ```julia
 # the list itself